-- 1) A UNPA could make the United Nations more democratic.
-As stated by the European Parliament, it could increase "the democratic profile and internal democratic process of the organisation and . . . allow world civil society to be directly associated in the decision-making process." - 2) Parliamentarians are often closer to the people than their national governments.
+1) Parliamentarians are often closer to the people than their national governments.
 For example, we have seen recently that many parliamentarians and some parliamentary associations support the nuclear ban treaty even when their governments have boycotted the UN negotiations, and we note other parliamentary initiatives towards a culture of peace.
-Hence a UNPA would be a force within the UN system to move towards a culture of peace. - 3) There has been talk of UN reform for many years, but no action, because of resistance by the
+Hence a UNPA would be a force within the UN system to move towards a culture of peace.

-Member States.
-A UNPA would set a precedent for change.

-- 4) There has been an erosion of confidence among the peoples of the world that the UN can provide a way forward to escape from the damages caused by the culture of war.
-A UNPA could begin to restore confidence and inspire further change. - 5) If the thesis of this blog is correct that we are approaching a collapse of the present world economic and political structure, a UNPA could become key element in a new global governance structure, which, in turn could help in the development of a new, and hopefully, more equitable, economic order.
+- 2) There has been talk of UN reform for many years, but no action, because of resistance by the Member States.
+A UNPA would set a precedent for change. - 3) There has been an erosion of confidence among the peoples of the world that the UN can provide a way forward to escape from the damages caused by the culture of war.
+A UNPA could begin to restore confidence and inspire further change. - 4) If the thesis of this blog is correct that we are approaching a collapse of the present world economic and political structure, a UNPA could become key element in a new global governance structure, which, in turn could help in the development of a new, and hopefully, more equitable, economic order.